7 Money Management Tips For Financial Security

 If your bills and statements are not organized, you may end up missing deadlines, paying expensive fees, and hurting your credit.
 Keep all the documents related to your personal finances in one spot in your home or in a digital file.

-Organize your paperwork with a simple filing system or scan documents and keep a copy on your computer.
-Mark all your due dates on your calendar or set up reminders to keep track of them.
+Organize your paperwork with a simple filing system or scan documents and keep a digital copy of each of them on your computer.
+Mark all your due dates on your calendar or set up reminders on your phone to keep track of them.

 If budgeting and money management strategies seem challenging, you can work with a financial advisor or a credit counselor.